Hard Asset Reserve

 Bullion at competitive wholesale spreads.
 Buy and sell, by format.

 The Office sources investment-grade gold, silver, platinum, and palladium through direct counterparty relationships — bars from the top-tier Swiss refiners (Argor-Heraeus, MKS PAMP, Valcambi) and sovereign bullion coinage from the major government mints (US Mint, Royal Canadian Mint, Perth Mint, Austrian Mint, Royal Mint, South African Mint, and others).
 The same wholesale market that supplies the major institutional buyers.
-Buy and sell spread ranges are published below by format and named in writing in the brief.
-The specific figure on either side firms at the time of that transaction — buy at purchase, sell at sale — against the then-current LBMA fix and market conditions.
+Worked examples follow at $500K, $1.25M, and $5M+; the format-by-format spread ranges are tabulated further down.
+The specific figure on either side firms at the time of that transaction — buy at purchase, sell at sale — against the then-current LBMA fix and market conditions, and is named in writing in the brief.

 Gold